tthebst/k8s/README.md

 The services served by the loadbalancer can now be accessed inside your local network and with the correct router and DNS setup also from outside.

+### Storage

+Storage is somewhat difficult on kubernetes because of two reasons.
+First containers generally should be stateless and second kubernetes is cloud native so a lot of solution are not comptible with a local kubernetes cluster.

+To workaround these problems I will use AWS s3 storage as a filesystem with s3fs.
+This isn't optimal because s3 isn't intended to be used that way and a all sorts of problems can arise like race conditions and inconsistency.
+So to try to avoid these problems I will only deploy one pod that write to a certain s3 location.